- Find a Therapist

 The word addiction is used in several different ways.
 One definition describes physical addiction.
 This is a biological state in which the body adapts to the presence of a drug so that drug no longer has the same effect; this is known as tolerance.
 Because of tolerance, there is a biological reaction when the drug is withdrawn.
 Another form of physical addiction is the phenomenon of overreaction by the brain to drugs (or to cues associated with the drugs).
 An alcoholic walking into a bar, for instance, will feel an extra pull to have a drink because of these cues.

-No matter which kind of addiction is being referred to, it is important to recognize that its cause is not simply a search for pleasure, and addiction has nothing to do with one's morality or strength of character.
+When referring to any kind of addiction, it is important to recognize that its cause is not simply a search for pleasure and that addiction has nothing to do with one's morality or strength of character.
 Experts debate whether addiction is a "disease" or a true mental illness, whether drug dependence and addiction mean the same thing, and many other aspects of addiction.
 Such debates are not likely to be resolved soon.
 But the lack of resolution does not preclude effective treatment.

 Recent Posts on Addiction